Wacky-Mole/RareMagicPortal_3_Plus/README.md

 ### **2. Dynamic Portal Colors**
-Portals don’t have to be dull anymore!
+Portals don't have to be dull anymore!
 Customize portals with **vibrant colors** to match biomes, themes, or server events.

 #### **Default Colors by Biome:**
 These can all be changed or manually changed